Preventive dentistry started in the ________________.

 Dental caries can be defined as ________________.

-A carious lesion is considered incipient when it is located only in the ________________.
+A carious lesion is considered incipient when the demineralization occurs only in the ________________.

-___________ acid is produced in the oral cavity after the ingestion of carbohydrates.
+___________ acid is produced by bacteria in the oral cavity after the ingestion of carbohydrates.

-___________ is the type of early stage or primary colonizing bacteria that causes dental caries.
+___________ is the type of early stage bacteria that causes dental caries.

 The oral pathology lesion that is associated with fungus is ________________.